Joel Lion: Notable Achievements

+He also oversaw the opening of Israel’s embassy in Chișinău in 2024 and played a critical role in coordinating Israeli assistance during the Ukrainian refugee crisis in 2022.

 Special Missions

 In 1999, he became the first Israeli official to partake in the mission of election monitoring with the Organization for Security and Cooperation in Europe.

 At the start of the second Intifada in 2001, Mr. Lion operated as Spokesman with the MFA special team in Bethlehem.

 During operation "Cast Lead", he worked as director in charge of the MFA Press Center in Sderot.

-During the Russia-Ukraine War (2022) he headed Israel's Emergency Response Team in Moldova, dealing with the Ukrainian Refugee crisis.
+During the Russian invasion of Ukraine he headed Israel's Emergency Response Team in Moldova, dealing with the Ukrainian refugee crisis.

-Education

-In addition to his diplomatic career, Joel Lion has an extensive academic background.
-He earned his B.A. in Political Sciences from Hebrew University in 1988, and received his M.A. in History from the University of Latvia in 1998.

-Currently he is a PhD student at the Martin (Szusz) Department of Land of Israel Studies and Archaeology of Bar Ilan University.